-Although the proposed site (T6/355) is located outwith the High Tide roosts (access route passes within 500m of several minor high tide roosts) for the birds considered a Species of Conservation Interest for Castlemaine Harbour SPA, it is considered that birds (listed as SCIs for the SPA) potentially utilising the area of the proposed site will be disturbed or displaced (depending on the species' sensitivity to disturbance) for the duration of the license, although this will be significantly limited to 2-3 hours either side of low tide when husbandry activities take place, this is considered significant for species considered as being sensitive to disturbance, and may limit the foraging capabilities of certain species therefore, the potential impact of the proposed aquaculture licence as well as the cumulative impact of another aquaculture licence has been deemed as likely to cause a significant effect on bird populations though displacement from foraging habitat for the duration of the licence (Niras, 2018 & 2019).
+It is considered that birds (listed as SCIs for the SPA) potentially utilising the area of the proposed site will be disturbed or displaced (depending on the species' sensitivity to disturbance) for the duration of the license, although this will be significantly limited to 2-3 hours either side of low tide when husbandry activities take place, this is considered significant for species considered as being sensitive to disturbance, and may limit the foraging capabilities of certain species therefore, the potential impact of the proposed aquaculture licence as well as the cumulative impact of another aquaculture licence has been deemed as likely to cause a significant negative effect on bird populations through displacement from foraging habitat for the duration of the licence (Niras, 2018 & 2019).
 Further consideration of this element is discussed in Section 6.5.4.

-6.4 Economic effects
+6.4 Economic Effects

 Tourism and natural resources are key areas of employment in the region (Kerry County Council, 2015).
-The aquaculture industry provides a substantial element of the overall economy of the county and the region around the Harbour, in addition to providing employment overseas where seed for the sites is typically sought (France in terms of this proposed site).
-Should the proposed site (T6/355) be approved it would provide local employment from the operation of the business in addition to supplying local product to the region therefore providing for the local and regional economy.
+The aquaculture industry provides a substantial element of the overall economy of the county and the region around the Harbour, in addition to providing employment overseas where seed for the sites is typically sought.
+Should the proposed site (T6/465) be approved it would provide local employment from the operation of the business in addition to supplying local product to the region therefore providing for the local and regional economy.

-It is the considered opinion of the advisor that the operation of this new proposed site (T6/355) could provide a positive effect to the local and regional economy.
+It is the considered opinion of the advisor that the operation of this new proposed site could provide a positive effect to the local and regional economy.